plone/meta/README.md

 # meta

-This repository's aim is to define and standarize a common set of configuration files across Plone related repositories.
+This repository's aim is to define and standardize a common set of configuration files across Plone related repositories.

 By using these files, you can have the same developer experience (DX)